micmankos/card_deck/README.md

 # SG Card Deck
 Author: Michael Mankos

-This module implements a standard Poker-style deck of cards which can be used to implement a card game.
+This projects implements a standard Poker-style deck of cards which can, in turn, be used to implement a card game.

 ## Dev Environment